fveronesi/ECMWF_Toolbox/README.md

 # ECMWF_Toolbox

-In this repository I will upload the toolbox for ArcGIS 10.3.x to handle NetCDF files from ECMWF.
+In this repository I will upload the toolbox for ArcGIS 10.3.x to handle NetCDF files from ECMWF.<br>
 The first version of this toolbox includes only a script to create time averages of the rasters included in the NetCDF files.
-In the next version I would like to include tools to extract specific dates, or average specific years.
+In the next version I would like to include tools to extract specific dates, or create averages of specific years.
 If you have requests regarding possible tools you would like to see included here, in relation to ECMWF datasets, please send me an e-mail to: info[at]fabioveronesi.net

 NOTE: